shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 }
 x();
 ```
-In the above code we have returned the function outside its execution context and its lexical env but it still will be able to remember its parent's variable due to closures which is function bundled wiht it's lexical environment.
+In the above code we have returned the function outside its execution context and its lexical env but it still will be able to remember its parent's variable due to closures which is function bundled with it's lexical environment.

 **Advantages of closures :-**
 - Data Privacy and Encapsulation: Closures allow you to create private variables and functions that are not accessible from outside the scope of the closure.